batect/batect/ROADMAP.md

 * fail CI build on pending tests
 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * documentation
-  * add page explaining basic concepts (eg. explain what a task and a container are)
-  * add check for broken internal or external links
   * examples for common languages and scenarios ![good first issue](https://img.shields.io/badge/-good%20first%20issue-green)
     * Android app
   * add FAQs